 Actors’ Equity Association (“AEA” or “Equity”), founded in 1913, is the labor union that represents more than 49,000 Actors and Stage Managers in the United States.
 Equity seeks to advance, promote and foster the art of live theatre as an essential component of our society.
 Equity negotiates wages and working conditions and provides a wide range of benefits, including health and pension plans, for its members.

 WHAT DOES BEING AN EQUITY THEATRE MEAN?

-An Equity Theatre is considered in the theatre industry to be a fully professional theatre.
+An Equity Theatre is considered to be a fully professional theatre in the theatre industry.
 We pay union actors and stage managers a base rate as well as other benefits (health, pension, etc).
 Equity Theatres can offer union membership, through an AEA contract, to any actor.
 Equity houses can also offer non-union actors Equity Membership Candidate “points”.
 After a certain number of weeks working at an Equity Theatre, a non-union actor can then enter the AEA union.
 It also means that the theatre operates according to the AEA rulebook (which regulates everything from rehearsal lengths and breaks to the washing of costumes).

 WHY BECOME AN EQUITY THEATRE?

 Dobama Theatre has a long history of producing high-quality productions of important new plays for the Greater Cleveland community.
 While Dobama used Equity actors and paid all directors, designers, non-union actors, and staff for over two decades, the formal process of becoming an Equity Theatre was an important step.
 It signaled a commitment to paying theatre professionals a more livable wage, allowed actors and stage managers the opportunity to work in an acceptable standard of professional working conditions, and was a visible and outward sign of the consistent level of theatre that Dobama Theatre produces.

 WHAT DOES THIS MEAN FOR DOBAMA AUDIENCES?